victowang/WikiGame/readme.md

 # This project aims at making a bot play the Wikipedia game

-A player is given a starting wikipedia page and a target wikipedia page, the player has to get to the target page only by following links in the current page
+A Python script to play the [WikiGame](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game) automatically.

 ## Strategies :
-* Random : if the end page is not found, chooses a random link
+* **Random** : If the end page is not found, chooses a random link
         _Unlikely to succeed_

-* Using nlp : chooses the word closest to the target in the page
+* **With NLP** : Chooses the word closest to the target in the page using similarity computed with spacy
-    * Max : compute similarity between two strings as the max similarity between verds from the two strings
+    * **Max** : similarity is computed as the max similarity between words from the two strings
         _Could get stuck in pages about Turkey (country) when trying to get to Bacon_

-    * Mean : compute similarity between two strings as the average similarity between verds from the two strings
+    * **Mean** : Similarity is computed as the average similarity between verds from the two strings
         _Better when facing the previous issue_

 ## Tools:
+* Request to call the Wikipedia API
 * BeautifulSoup to parse html
-* Spacy to find similarities
+* Spacy to find similarities with NLP

-## Choose a spacy ressource to download:
+## Choose a spacy ressource :
+Download ressource:
-* lighter :
+* Small :
 python -m spacy download en_core_web_sm
-* medium :
+* Medium :
 python -m spacy download en_core_web_md
-* heavier :
+* Large :
 python -m spacy download en_core_web_lg

 In spacyTools.py choose between 'sm', 'md' and 'lg' by editing the following line :